Manchester Mummy: Treasure and alleged apparitions

 Birchin Bower was eventually demolished to make way for a Ferranti factory, but sightings of the apparition were still reported.

-When Beswick's family home, Cheetwood Old Hall, was demolished in 1890 to make way for a brickyard, contractors discovered a double coffin buried underneath the drawing room; the mystery of the burial was never solved, but at the time it was thought to be connected to the Beswick family and Dr White, who had resided at the hall after Hannah Beswick removed to Oldham.
+When Beswick's family home, Cheetwood Old Hall, was demolished in 1890 to make way for a brickyard, contractors discovered a double coffin buried underneath the drawing room; the mystery of the burial was never solved, but at the time it was thought to be connected to the Beswick family and Dr White, who had resided at the hall after Beswick removed to Oldham.